 If you’re in the market for new rose bushes you’ll have noticed that they come in two variations: planted in pots, or as bare-root plants.
 Rose plants that arrive in pots with soil around their roots are very easy to plant and it can be done all year-round.
 Bare root plants are different and will arrive in plastic bags without any soil at all.
 You can only get this variety delivered in the autumn and winter while the plant is dormant and this is typically the time to plant bare-root roses as well.

 What to Expect when Bare Root Roses Arrive

 There are many types of roses including climbers, ramblers, and shrub types, and all can arrive as bare-root plants.
 They’ll usually arrive in a plastic bag that’s inside another sturdy paper bag or even a box.
 The roots should be moist and there will likely be no leaves at all on the stems.
 You should plan on getting bare-root roses in the ground within a day or two.
 If you don’t have time to do it immediately, store them outside and sprinkle some water over the roots if they look a little dry.

-If you have mild winters, as we do here in Britain, you can plant bare-root roses all winter long.
+If you have mild winters, you can plant bare-root roses all winter long.
 Once they’re in the ground, the roots are protected from the worst of the cold and they’ll slowly begin growing little tendrils of roots.
 This will help them spring into life when warmer days arrive.
 In colder climates, you’ll want to wait on planting outside, which is why growers will send your plants later.
 Aim to plant them when plants are still dormant but the ground isn’t frozen.
 Late winter to early spring is better for those who have truly cold winters.

 Heeling Bare Root Rose Plants In